netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 Magento® Checkout: Additional hints
 -----------------------------------

-- The adresses of *Pack Stations*, *Post Offices*, or *Parcel Shops* cannot be stored in the address book of the customer account
+- The addresses of *Pack Stations*, *Post Offices*, or *Parcel Shops* cannot be stored in the customer's address book
-- If you decide to enter your billing address in the checkout step *Shipping adress*, please disable the checkbox *Shipping per Locationfinder* first
+- If you decide to enter your billing address in the checkout step *Shipping address*, please disable the checkbox *Shipping per Locationfinder* first

 .. raw:: pdf